braze-inc/braze-docs/_docs/_hidden/private_betas/recommendations.md

 ![][2]

-### Step 3: Choose the corresponding purchase ID {#product-ids}
+### Step 3: Choose the corresponding product ID {#product-ids}

-To create a recommendation, you need to tell Braze where to find the purchase IDs in your event.
-The unique values in the `id` field of the catalog must also be in the `product_id` field of the purchase events, or in the top-level fields of the `properties` of those events.
+To create a recommendation, you need to tell Braze where to find the unique identifier in your event that matches the `id` field of the catalog.
+We refer to this as the **Product ID**.

-The **Purchase IDs** field will be pre-populated with those fields sent through the SDK to Braze.
+The **Product IDs** field will be pre-populated with a list of fields sent through the SDK to Braze.
+If enough data is provided, these IDs will also be ranked in order of probability to be the correct product ID.
 Select the one that corresponds to the product IDs.

+#### Requirements

+There are some requirements for selecting your product IDs:

+- Must map to the `id` field of your selected catalog.
+- **If you selected Purchase Object:** Must be the `product_id` or a top-level field of your purchase event's `properties`.
+- **If you selected Custom Event:** Must be a field of your custom event's `properties`.
+This field can be nested.

 ![][3]

-{% alert important %}
-The product IDs must be in a top-level field of the properties of the purchase event.
-No nested properties are supported at this time.
-{% endalert %}

 ### Step 4: Train the recommendation